-Didi Hirsch pioneered a support group for people bereaved by suicide in 1981 (Survivors After Suicide) that has been replicated around the world.
-In 2011, it created a support group model for people who have attempted suicide (Survivors of Suicide Attempts) that was placed on a national registry of best practices and has been downloaded by more than 1,200 mental health providers in every state and 30 countries.
-To learn more about our Survivors of Suicide Attempts groups and/or schedule a 2-day facilitator training, contact Division Director Patricia S. Speelman, M.A., LMFT at firstname.lastname@example.org or (424) 362-2901.
+Our support group model for those who have survived a suicide attempt has become a model for other suicide prevention centers around the nation and world.
+The curriculum was placed on a national registry of best practices and has been downloaded by more than 1,500 mental health providers in every state and 35 countries.
+To learn more about our Survivors of a Suicide Attempt groups and/or schedule a 2-day facilitator training, contact Division Director Patricia S. Speelman, MA, LMFT at email@example.com or (424) 362-2901.

 While support groups can be lifesaving for people affected by suicide, some people need short-term individual or family therapy to navigate the complex emotions that arise after a suicide attempt or loss.
 Didi Hirsch’s licensed clinicians offer both kinds of therapy in English and Spanish at our Century City and Santa Ana locations.
-Affordable sliding scale therapy is available.
 For more information about therapy, please call (424) 362-2900.

 Created for people bereaved by suicide, Survivors After Suicide addresses the special needs of people struggling with complex grief, which often accompanies a loved one’s suicide.
 Co-facilitated by a therapist and a peer who has also lost a loved one to suicide, the groups provide activities and sharing opportunities to help survivors cope with their loss in a positive and productive way.